primer/css/docs/content/components/truncate.md

 ---

 The `css-truncate` class will shorten text with an ellipsis.
-Unless the full text is so long that it affects performance, always add a `title` attribute to the truncated element so the full text remains accessible.
+Always add a `title` attribute to the truncated element so the full text remains accessible.

 ## Truncate overflow

-Use `.css-truncate .css-truncate-overflow` to prevent text that overflows from wrapping.
+Combine the `css-truncate` and `css-truncate-overflow` classes to prevent text that overflows from wrapping.

 ```html live
 <div class="col-3">